 Think you’re ready to take the plunge yet and make a living on YouTube?
 One of the easiest ways to get started is with a Personal Subscription to Musicbed.

-For one low, monthly price (starting at just $10), you can get unlimited music from a catalog featuring more than 15,000 songs — not to mention dozens of playlists curated specifically for filmmakers.
+For one low, monthly price, you can get unlimited music from a catalog featuring more than 15,000 songs — not to mention dozens of playlists curated specifically for filmmakers.
 It’s easy to sign up and you can even test it out free for 30 days, no risk or commitment necessary.